kleinbottle/swanlotus/content/blogs/the-pi-of-archimedes/the-pi-of-archimedes.md

 \end{aligned}
 $${#eq:triple-96}

 Note that in the case of 96 sides, we have a _very small angle_ $\theta$ whose $\sin$ and $\tan$ are almost equal.
 This is what gives us tight bounds on the estimate of $\pi$.
-If you know the power series for $\sin\theta$ and $\tan\theta$, you will appreciate even better how the value of $\pi$ is trapped and squeezed between these two rather close limits.
+If you know [the power series for $\sin\theta$ and $\tan\theta$](https://math.libretexts.org/Bookshelves/Differential_Equations/A_First_Course_in_Differential_Equations_for_Scientists_and_Engineers_(Herman)/08:_Appendix_Calculus_Review/8.07:_Power_Series), you will appreciate even better how the value of $\pi$ is trapped and squeezed between these two rather close limits.

 Remember [@eq:triple-96] because it helps us to estimate lower and upper bounds for the value of the circumference.
-Archimedes's application of the [squeeze theorem](https://en.wikipedia.org/wiki/Squeeze_theorem) nineteen centuries before the calculus was invented is illustrated in the series of figures, [@fig:six-gon;@fig:twelve-gon;@fig:twenty-four-gon;@fig:forty-eight-gon;@fig:ninety-six-gon].
+Archimedes's application of the [squeeze theorem](https://en.wikipedia.org/wiki/Squeeze_theorem) nineteen centuries before the calculus was invented is illustrated in the series of [@fig:six-gon;@fig:twelve-gon;@fig:twenty-four-gon;@fig:forty-eight-gon;@fig:ninety-six-gon].

+If you study the calculus or analysis later on, and encounter the [epsilon-delta ($\epsilon-\delta$) definition of a limit](https://en.wikipedia.org/wiki/Limit_of_a_function) hark back to this example of Archimedes for a graphic an concrete example of how a value may be bounded from below and above and how it may be [squeezed](https://demonstrations.wolfram.com/SqueezeTheorem/) into the limit.

 [Sanity check](https://en.wiktionary.org/wiki/sanity_check): Does $2\pi = 6.2820$, from a calculator, lie within the bounds of [@eq:triple-96]?
 Yes, indeed, and we are [home and dry](https://dictionary.cambridge.org/dictionary/english/be-home-and-dry).

 Second sanity check: When $n$ is very large, we expect $n\sin\frac{180°}{n}$ to be closer and closer to the true value.
 Setting $n = 10^6$ and evaluating on a calculator we get $10^6\sin\frac{180°}{10^6} = 3.14159$ which is reassuring.
 This deep connection between the circle and the trigonometric functions also explains why they are sometimes called the _circular functions_.
 Indeed, the values $n\sin\frac{\pi}{n}$ and $n\sin\tan{\pi}{n}$ both converge to $\pi$ for very large $n$.
 The interested reader should plot these two curves.

+&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&
+PLOT of n sin x/n as n becomes very large: asymptotes to pi?
+&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

+## Sanity checks

+## Graph of n sin pi/n as n becomes extremely large

 WHERE SHOULD THIS GO?